JuliaStrings/utf8proc/README.md

 and is named `libmojibake.a` (for the static library) and `libmojibake.so` (for the dynamic library).

 The Unicode version being supported is 7.0.0.
-(Grapheme segmentation is currently based on version 4.1.0 of Unicode Standard Annex #29, but we hope to update this soon.)

 For Unicode normalizations, the following options are used: